 There are many ways to cope with your grief after losing your dog, all of which depend on how your grief expresses itself, your temperament, what you enjoy, and your overall situation.
 Remember to find a solution that works best for you.

-Five things you can try to cope with the loss of your dog are:
+Here are seven things you can try to cope with the loss of your dog:

 1. Join a Pet Loss Support Group